Most seasoned bullies seek to intimidate others by nonverbal means. Why? Because nonverbal bullying is subtle and least likely to be detected.

 Address it by telling the person in no uncertain terms to unseat your chair.

-3. The bully may also pick the target’s notebook, purse, off their desk, touch their property, etc. Understand that anything of yours the bully touches, he is laying claim to.
+3. The bully may also pick the victim’s notebook, purse off the victim’s desk, touch their property, etc. Understand that anything of yours the bully touches, he is laying claim to.

 The unspoken message that the bully is sending is, “I own your desk, car, notebook, and anything that’s yours.”

 Don’t ignore it, and don’t be quiet about it.
 Open your mouth and tell the creep to keep his hands off your stuff.